 - Have you and your spouse ever sat down and dreamed about your “bucket list” of things that you dream about doing in your lives that you have not yet done?

 - Has your present advisor shown you specifically how to accomplish any of the above?

 - How important is it for you to make sure your finances are helping you make the most of your one shot at life?

 I hope the above questions have you thinking about your financial planning and investment decisions from a different perspective.
 After all, we’re talking about your one and only life, and this certainly isn’t a dress rehearsal.

 Many advisors spend their time talking about the market and how to invest, but you need to always be clear about why you’re investing in the first place.
 It’s about you and your life.

 If you’d like to discuss any of these questions or explore any other areas of your family’s finances, please feel welcome to give me a call.

-And if you have any thought-provoking questions of your own, please share them in the comments section below.
+And if you have any thought-provoking questions of your own, please share them with me.